Plants Can Sense the Dead? What Science Says About Flora and Human Remains

 The Weird Connection Between Plants and Human Remains

-But the impact doesn’t stop at faster growth.
-Some studies suggest plants can change color, shape, and even chemical signatures when they’re feeding on the nutrients left behind by human decomposition.
+But the impact of the dead body doesn’t stop at faster growth, oh no. Some studies even went as far as to suggest plants can change color, shape, and even chemical signatures when they’re feeding on some of the nutrients left behind by human decomposition (eek).

 In fact, research in the emerging field of forensic botany has shown that plants growing over clandestine graves often show differences that satellites, drones, and even simple visual surveys can pick up…without ever touching a shovel.